ACrazyTown/crazybot/README.md

 # crazybot
-A useless bot with useless commands.
+A useless Discord bot with useless commands.

+Made with Python and discord.py